1-877-929-7245

 One of the most enchanting locations in the world and founded around 1450, Machu Picchu was abandoned in 1572 and 'lost' until explorer Hiram Bingham became the first non-Peruvian to rediscover it in 1911.

-This evening we return by train to Ollantaytambo and on to our refined hotel, set in a former colonial monastery in Yucay, where we have a three-course dinner tonight.
+This evening, we return by train to Ollantaytambo and continue to our hotel in the Sacred Valley, where we have a three-course dinner tonight.

-Our day begins with a coach excursion to Chinchero, an authentic Andean town with magnificent views of the Sacred Valley - one of Peru's most important locations.
-Renowned for the preservation of traditional crafts as well as archaeological remains, we explore its market, observe a demonstration of Andean weaving, and visit the first Catholic church in Peru on a guided tour of the town.
+Our day begins with a coach excursion to Chinchero, an authentic Andean town with great views of the Sacred Valley - one of Peru's most important locations.
+Renowned for the preservation of traditional crafts as well as archaeological remains, we explore its market, observe a demonstration of Andean weaving and visit the first Catholic church in Peru on a guided tour of the town.

 After lunch in a local restaurant, we return to Ollantaytambo for a guided tour of this town at the center of the royal Incan estate.
 This archetypal Andean town exudes character as well as a long history.
 The ancient fortress, although in ruins, is a sight to behold with important features such as the Sun Temple and Princess Baths fountain.
 In the Old Town, we discover an Inca-era grid of cobblestoned streets and adobe buildings sheltered by the surrounding mountains rich with ancient ruins and sweeping views.

-We return to Yucay for an evening at leisure.
+We return to our hotel for an evening at leisure.

 Today we follow the course of the Urubamba River through the Sacred Valley to mysterious and spiritual Pisac.
 Reputedly built to protect the valley's southern entrance, the dramatic Inti Watana complex nestles on the saddle of a hill above the town and appears like a smaller version of Machu Picchu.
 We explore this ancient Incan town with a guide, seeking out the ritualistic 'intihuatana' stone.
 Literally translated, 'intihuatana' means 'hitching post of the Sun' and the Incas used this stone as an astrological clock.

 Pisac is also famed for its impressive terraces cut into the side of mountains.
 Believed to represent the wings of a partridge (from where it is suspected that Pisac gets its name) these are masterpieces of agriculture, allowing the Incans to cultivate crops in such a challenging landscape.
 In the colonial town, we visit the fabulous market and craft stalls selling textiles.
-There is time to have lunch independently before we transfer to Cusco and check in to our 4-Star hotel.
-After a free afternoon, we gather at a local restaurant for our final dinner together.
+There is time to have lunch independently before we transfer to Cusco and check in to our four-star hotel for the final two nights of our holiday.

 Pisac Ruins and Terraces